zubie7a/KlaviKol/README.md

 ##Santiago Zubieta
 ####2013, 2014
-*Play a song for us, play a song for love*
+*'Sing us a song tonight, Well we're all in the mood for a melody'*
 -Billy Joel, Piano Man

 ##KlaviKol